Lieder-Lab/liederDB/README.md

 ### Grammar regulation:
 * <ARRAY_NAME> means <1st, 2nd, 3rd, ...>;
 * There should be a ';' between every two commends to separate them;
-* You can choose whether string type element should be enclosed in quotation marks ('' or "") or not.
-If don't use, kernel will trim the spaces at both sides of the element, so if you want to keep those spaces you can packaged whole element into quotation marks;
+* You can choose whether string type element should be enclosed in quotation marks ('' or "") or not. __If you choose not, kernel will remove all spaces in the element, so if you want to keep them, you can packaged whole element into quotation marks ('' or "")__;
-* '' and "" are same for liederDB;
+* Quotation marks '' and "" are same for liederDB;
 * Elements to be assigned and corresponding column names should packaged into __separated key-value pair and enclosed in angle brackets <>__ before 'where' statement, same as <column_name1, column_name2>, <column_value1, column_value2>;
 * The brackets () only indicate function parameter or a whole table expression (there must be a table alias behind the table expression, like this: (TABLE_CREATE_EXPRESSION) TABLE_ALIAS) (reference MySQL).
 * Keywords are not case sensitive;